oraclize/docs/source/includes/_general_concepts.md

 Additionaly, there also some meta data source such as:

-* **nested**: enables the combination of different types of data source o multiple requests using the same data source, and it returns an unique result
+* **nested**: enables the combination of different types of data source or multiple requests using the same data source, and it returns an unique result
 * **identity**: it returns the query
 * **decrypt**: it decrypts a string encrypted to the Oraclize private key